This is where you’ll find answers to the most common questions I’m asked:

 Are you available to speak to my writing group?

-For more information and to register for these courses visit Romance Writers of Australia’s OWL page.
+For more information and to register for this course visit Romance Writers of Australia’s OWL page.

 For any other opportunities, or to request my attendance at an event, please contact me through my website.